brian-j-smith/Mamba.jl/doc/samplers/amwg.rst

 ^^^^^^^^^^^^^^^^^^^^^^^

 .. function:: AMWG(params::ElementOrVector{Symbol}, \
-                       sigma::ElementOrVector{T<:Real}; adapt::Symbol=:all, \
+                   sigma::ElementOrVector{T<:Real}; adapt::Symbol=:all, args...)
-                       batchsize::Integer=50, target::Real=0.44)

-    Construct a ``Sampler`` object for adaptive Metropolis-within-Gibbs sampling.
+    Construct a ``Sampler`` object for AMWG sampling.
 Parameters are assumed to be continuous, but may be constrained or unconstrained.

     **Arguments**